HAPPY THANKSGIVING, EVERYONE!

 -How to store: Refrigerate for up to a week or more unwashed in a plastic bag in hydrator drawer.

-RAINBOW CARROTS: You will receive these frost-sweetened carrots in a plastic bag: Malbec (beautiful red color inside and out; best flavor and color when roasted; excellent source of vitamin A and antioxidant) and Purple Elite (rich purple skin contrasts nicely with a beautiful yellow core and striations).
+RAINBOW CARROTS: You will receive these frost-sweetened carrots in a plastic bag: Bolero (excellent long-term, storage carrot with medium-long, thick, blunt, orange roots), Malbec (beautiful red color inside and out; best flavor and color when roasted; excellent source of vitamin A and antioxidant), and Purple Haze (bright purplish-red roots with bright orange interior and a sweet flavor; cooking will cause the color to fade).

 -How to use: can be used raw as carrot sticks, grated in salads or juiced; steamed or sautéed, in stews, soups, casseroles, stir-fries